The differences between apprenticeships and work experience matter for your career.

 One good way to get on-the-job training while sharpening your skills is through an apprenticeship.

 An apprenticeship, not to be confused with an internship, is a valuable experience that allows an individual to gain real-world work experience while also attending classes and earning a wage.
-Although they are traditionally used in industries such as construction and manufacturing, others are adopting them as well, such as information technology, programming and energy.
+Although apprenticeships are traditionally used in industries such as construction and manufacturing, information technology, programming, energy and other industries are adopting them as well.

 Defining an apprenticeship

 On a basic one-to-one scale, an apprenticeship is typically seen as work experience – for example, one year of apprenticeship would be equivalent to one year of work experience.
-However, an apprenticeship is thought to provide a multitude of additional benefits for workers, since it includes on-the-job training and free education.
+However, an apprenticeship provides a multitude of additional benefits for workers, since it includes on-the-job training and free education.
 The goal of an apprenticeship is to provide an individual industry- and role-specific training, in the hopes that the apprentice will be hired on as a full-time employee after they complete the program.

 Srajan Mishra, CEO of TSI Apparel, said that at its core, an apprenticeship is a period of training where one can learn an individual skill or develop a skill set in any field or industry in exchange for wages.